luisfariass/Fatemeh-Hosseinigoki/README.md

 * M. Samavat, F. Hosseini G. and S. Talebi, "Alamouti Coding Scheme for Cooperative Relay Networks with Full Duplex Relaying," in _Iran Workshop on Communication and Information Theory (IWCIT)_, Tehran, Iran, May.
 2013.

 * F. Hosseini G., M. Shahabinejad, M. Shahabinejad and S. Talebi, "Block Circular Delay Diversity Space-Frequency Codes with the Enhanced Performance," in _6th Int.
 Symposium on Telecommunications (IST)_, pp. 416-419, Tehran, Iran, Nov.
 2012.

+### Presentations
+* F. Hosseinigoki and O. Kosut, "Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding," Talk Given at _IEEE International Symposium on Information Theory (ISIT)_ at Vail, CO, Jun.
+2018.

+* F. Hosseinigoki and O. Kosut, "The Gaussian Interference Channel in the Presence of Malicious Jammers," Poster Presented at _Information Theory and Application Workshop (ITA)_ at University of California San Diego, San Diego, CA, Feb.
+2018.

+*	F. Hosseinigoki, "The Gaussian interference channel in the presence of a malicious jammer," Talk Given at _54th Annual Allerton Conference on Communication, Control, and Computing_, Monticello, IL, Sept.
+2016.

+* F. Hosseinigoki and O. Kosut, "The Capacity Region of the Deterministic Interference Channel with a Jammer," Poster presented at _8th North American School of Information Theory (NASIT)_ at University of California San Diego, CA, Aug.
+2015.

+### Contact
+fhossei1 at asu dot edu